Jazpy/Fractals/README.md

-# GENOMINATOR
+# OpenGL Fractals

-Genome visualizer in C++ with OpenGL.
-This will only render pretty things based on a genome, and is not intended for any serious use.
+A series of random fractals written in C++ using OpenGL.

 ## Prerequisites